Suleyman's Eagle

-Suleyman's Eagle (Орёл Сулеймана) is a bronze figure of an eagle, made in the 8th century in the Arab Caliphate, first documented in the village of Erzi of the Republic of Ingushetia by Chakh Akhriev in 1875.
+Suleyman's Eagle (Орёл Сулеймана) is a bronze figure of an eagle, made in the 8th century in the Abbasid Caliphate, first documented in the village of Erzi of the Republic of Ingushetia by Chakh Akhriev in 1875.

 History

-In 1936 the statue was relocated St. Petersburg, where it is exhibited in the Hall of Culture and Art of the Hermitage Museum.
-Before the nationalization and transfer to the Hermitage, for generations it was kept by the Ingush clan (teip) Mamilov, who used it as their coat of arms.
-V.B.
-Vinogradov wrote about the special reverence that strong birds enjoyed among the local Ingush highlanders, as the eagle may have been the totem of the inhabitants of Erzi.
+In 1936 the statue was relocated to Leningrad (St. Petersburg), where it is still exhibited in the Hall of Culture and Art of the Hermitage Museum.
+Before nationalization and transfer to the Hermitage, for generations it was kept by the Ingush clan (teip) Mamilov, who used it as their coat of arms.
+V. B. Vinogradov wrote about the special reverence that strong birds enjoyed among the local Ingush highlanders, as the eagle may have been the totem of the inhabitants of Erzi.

 The statue's height is 38 cm.
 It is hollow on the inside, inlaid with silver and copper.
-The neck is engraved in Arabic with the Tasmiyyah:
+The neck is engraved in Arabic with the tasmiyyah: